NeuroScript MovAlyzeR Help Send comments on this topic.

 Time Functions: Settings and Flags

-o Sharpness factor: Can also be set to the required level in addition to the filter cut-off frequency.
+Sharpness Can also be set to the required level in addition to the filter cut-off frequency.
 The implication would be that half filter width = filter frequency/sharpness.

-o Unrotate Automatically: Various kinds of movement patterns can be processed by the program, e.g., One or more strokes with a particular orientation <or> Drawings containing all kinds of strokes <or> Writing patterns with a particular baseline.
+Unrotate to horizontal baseline Various kinds of movement patterns can be processed by the program, e.g., One or more strokes with a particular orientation <or> Drawings containing all kinds of strokes <or> Writing patterns with a particular baseline.

 To properly analyze these patterns you can segment (See also segmentation) into strokes and submovements and calculate features based on the: